uutzinger/BioMedicalSensorBoard/Airquality/README.md

 | Carbon Monoxide, Amonia, Nitrogenoxide | Amphenol SGX Sensortech | [MiCS-6814 MEMS]((datasheets\1143_Datasheet-MiCS-6814-rev-8,pdf)) | $17 |
 | Status Lights | XING Light | [Neopixel](datasheets\2301111010_XINGLIGHT-XL-2020RGBC-WS2812B_C5349955.pdf)| |

-The MiCS sensor does not have an integrated analog to digital conversion and the device is measured with resistor network.
+The MiCS sensor does not have an integrated analog to digital conversion and the device is measured with a resistor network.
 The datasheet shows operation at 5V.
-In this document the calculations and illustration for the [MiSC operating at 3V](MICS6814_on_3V.md) is explained.
-The nominal resistor values vary greatly and the detector needs tuning as
+In this [document](MICS6814_on_3V.md) the calculations and illustration for the MiSC operating at 3V is explained.
+The nominal resistor values vary greatly and the detector needs tuning.

 ## Costs &#36;